smguilia/overview-1/whats-new/index.md

 * Global resource catalog for viewing private catalog offerings and updating the metadata and visibility for the offerings
 * All account management services for access to each of the individual account management service options based on the assigned role as well as access to billing and usage tracking.

-For more information on the tasks that a user can do based on which account management service they have a policy on and which role they are assigned, see [Example platform management roles and actions for account management services](/docs/iam?topic=iam-account-services#account-management-actions-roles).
-For more information about this new feature, see the [Introducing More Flexibility and Control for IBM Cloud Account Management Services Access](https://www.ibm.com/cloud/blog/announcements/introducing-more-flexibility-and-control-for-ibm-cloud-account-management-services-access){: external}  blog post.
+For more information on the tasks that a user can do based on which account management service they have a policy on and which role they are assigned, see [Example platform management roles and actions for account management services](/docs/account?topic=account-account-services).
+For more information about this new feature, see [Introducing More Flexibility and Control for IBM Cloud Account Management Services Access](https://www.ibm.com/cloud/blog/announcements/introducing-more-flexibility-and-control-for-ibm-cloud-account-management-services-access){: external}.

 ### Searching for resources
 New as of: 17 July 2018